 - allows for comfortable recovery at home at a more rapid pace than conventional surgery

-In the US, the FDA has approved Focused Ultrasound treatment for only two health conditions, uterine fibroids and bone metasteses (cancerous tumors in the bones).
-Many health conditions that affect fertility including obesity, PCOS, thyroid nodules, uterine adenomyomas and breast fibroadenomas (the latter two approved for treatment outside of the US) may be treatable in the US in the future, clinical trials are being conducted to determine their future approval.
+In the US, the FDA has approved Focused Ultrasound treatment for only two health conditions, uterine fibroids and bone metastases (cancerous tumors in the bones).
+Many health conditions that affect fertility including obesity, PCOS, thyroid nodules, uterine adenomyomas, and breast fibroadenomas (the latter two approved for treatment outside of the US) may be treatable in the US in the future; clinical trials are being conducted to determine their future approval.

 If interested in learning more about the procedure or if you are eligible, it would be best to speak with your healthcare provider.

 Focused Ultrasound is a young technology.
 In the year 1935, Johannes Gruetzmacher was the first person to focus ultrasound, and seven years later in 1942 the first focused ultrasound device was developed by a physicist and his brother, William and Francis Fry.
 Prior to the year 2000 there were only four manufacturers of the equipment to perform Focused Ultrasound worldwide, now there are 28.

 Up until the year 2014, there have been 22,144 patients with uterine fibroids treated worldwide and there are at present 26 sites in the US where either Focused Ultrasound is being performed or there are clinical trials using this technology for uterine fibroids alone.

 Complimentary Natural Treatment Options for Uterine Fibroids

 Herbs, nutritional supplements, and natural therapies should be considered alongside any uterine fibroid treatment.
 It is important to support the body’s natural ability to: